 On iOS, just go to the Phone app, then your Recents, tap the blue information icon to the right of the number you want to block, and select “Block this Caller.”

 For Android, the process isn’t much different: go to the Recents section of the Phone app, long press on the bothersome number, and choose “Block.”

 Again, this will take a lot of persistent work on your part to keep the spammers away — and it does no good against blocked or private callers.

 Option B: Trust (or pay) your carrier to protect you

 Most of the major mobile providers have taken steps to insert themselves as a barrier between you and these annoying callers.
-They’ve done this through behind-the-scenes network improvements, including the recent SHAKEN/STIR technology that has started making it possible for carriers to verify when a call is legitimate and weed out the many spoofed numbers you’re probably getting from your own local area code.
+They’ve done this through behind-the-scenes network improvements, including the SHAKEN/STIR technology that has started making it possible for carriers to verify when a call is legitimate and weed out the many spoofed numbers you’re probably getting from your own local area code.
 In reality, those calls are probably coming from across the globe, but it’s easy for robocallers to impersonate local numbers.

 All of the major US carriers offer some level of spam blocking for free as part of your wireless plan.

 Available for free for all postpaid customers. $3.99 / month for the Plus version.